Assistant Professor of Mechanical Engineering

 Joel Chapman is an Assistant Professor of Mechanical Engineering.
 He received a Bachelor of Science from North Carolina State University in 2008, a Masters of Engineering Management from Old Dominion University in 2014, a Masters of Mechanical Engineering from Georgia Institute of Technology in 2021, and a PhD in Mechanical Engineering from Georgia Institute of Technology in 2022.
 He served as a Naval Nuclear Propulsion Officer on active duty from 2008-2016 as the Combat Information Center Officer on Mine Countermeasures Crew “Leader,” as the Reactor Mechanical Division Officer on the USS ENTERPRISE, and as an instructor of Reactor Dynamics and Core Characteristics at the Naval Nuclear Power Training Command.

 He currently serves as a Lieutenant Commander within the Engineering Duty Officer Community.
 Within the civilian professional realm, his areas of expertise are in the field of Thermal and Fluid Sciences, with a focus on thermal management of electronics.
 His research work focuses on evaporative cooling enhancement provided by nanoelectrosprayed aerosol jet impingement, and he has provided experimental support to NASA Goddard Space Flight Center for the assessment of pulsating heat pipe technology.
-He has also performed as the principal engineer on a project to develop novel Laser Capture Microdissection (LCM) systems for tissue analysis.
+He has also performed design and prototyping work to develop novel Laser Capture Microdissection (LCM) systems for tissue analysis.

 He is a member of the American Society of Mechanical Engineers (ASME) and of the Institute of Electrical and Electronics Engineers (IEEE).
 He has been married to his wife Elizabeth since 2011, and they have two children.